acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Document_Name_Troubleshooting.md

 The document name in the Acrolinx Scorecard is controlled by the `documentReference` field in the check request.
 By implementing one of the solutions above, you can ensure that your integration displays meaningful document names that help users understand which document was checked.

+## Key Takeaways

+1. **Hash URLs Break Default Extraction**: Single Page Applications (SPAs) using hash-based routing (like `#/path/to/resource`) prevent the default `window.location.href` fallback from extracting meaningful document names.

+2. **Custom Extraction Required**: For hash-based URLs, you must implement custom document name extraction logic that parses the hash fragment to extract meaningful identifiers.

+3. **Specific Pattern Matching**: The customer's URL pattern `#/oan/topic/amzn.gcs.id...topicId.TZfGQTd2yaqcesSUlH` requires specific regex matching to extract the `topicId` value.

-**Key Takeaway**: The `documentReference` field is essential for providing context in the Acrolinx Scorecard.
+4. **Always Provide Document Reference**: The `documentReference` field is essential for providing context in the Acrolinx Scorecard.
 Always ensure this field is populated with a meaningful document name through either the adapter's `extractContentForCheck()` method or the plugin's `getDocumentReference()` configuration function.

+**Critical Fix for Hash-Based URLs**: Implement the `extractAmazonDocumentName()` function provided in Solution 4 to properly extract document names from hash-based routing URLs.